vaginessa/icon-sizerator/README.md

 ## TODO

 * Auto-clean stale uploads/* folders; currently this is performed by a cron job, but this should happen within the code itself.
+Or...
+* Alternatively, modify code to not need the on-disk folder, thus eliminating IO entirely.